mkocovic2/Pybrush/README.md

 # Pybrush
-Pybrush is a python based drawing application that allows users to draw onto a blank canvas.
+Pybrush is a Python-based drawing application that allows users to draw on a blank canvas with a small selection of tools.